e2thex/coachingGreatBooksCourse/README.md

 # Coaching Great Books Course
 ## Purpose
-After taking this great books course one should see an improvement in their ability to coach others and their ability to engage in feedback conversations, by having instilled new coaching and conversational skills.
+This course aims to introduce best-in-class coaching habits and provide space and community to develop these habits.

 ## For Who?
 This course can be valuable to anyone that works with others but is most valuable for those that are expected to mentor and lead others.
+People attending the class must be committed to participating.
+This course will not work well if people are mandated to attend.

 ## Why these books?